ShadowOfHumanity/PDF-WEB/readme.md

 # EXTRA INFO --> AI GH-CP IS USED FOR SIZING ON MOBILE, TABLET, LAPTOP, ECT.

 # There are buttons that do nothing yet in:
-    -- Home Page, almost all buttons.
+    -- Home Page, almost all buttons, get started button checks if person is logged in first.
     -- Landing Page, almost all buttons, links, and even pictures.
 FEAUTURED TOOLS, REPLACE THEIR HREF.